 Go on an African safari

-Sure, you’ll see elephants, lions, leopards, buffalo, giraffes, hyenas, gazelles, etc. But even if you’re from Dubuque, Poughkeepsie or Paducah, you’ll feel an eerie sense of homecoming on the savanna.
+Sure, you’ll see elephants, lions, leopards, buffalo, giraffes, hyenas, gazelles, and all sorts of exotic wildlife.
+But even if you’re from Dubuque, Poughkeepsie, or Paducah, you’ll feel an eerie sense of homecoming on the savanna.
 Sub-Saharan Africa is where modern humans got our start, and experiencing the landscape that would be recognizable to our ancient forebears will give you a sense of awe and wonder.
-Why not book one of our picks for the World’s Best Luxury Safaris and Desert Experiences?

 Prevent bed death

 Be a host with the most and excite your guests who visit your home.
 Practice making four classics until putting them together becomes second nature, then create and name a memorable house cocktail (bonus points if you can tell a compelling story about what inspired this particular combination of flavors).
-Being able to create a special shared sensory moment, seemingly out of thin air, will give you the air of any gathering’s most interesting man for decades to come.
-For ideas, check out 20 Cocktails Every Man Should Know How to Make and 10 Creative Whiskey Cocktails That’ll Impress.
+Being able to create a special shared sensory moment, seemingly out of thin air, will give you the air of any gathering’s most interesting person for decades to come.
+For ideas, check out the 20 Cocktails Everyone Should Know How to Make.

 Attain the formerly unattainable

-Remember when you wanted that Gibson Les Paul, that vintage Vespa, that crazy weekend in Vegas, but could only dream of having the money?
+Remember when you wanted that Gibson Les Paul, that vintage Vespa, or that crazy weekend in Vegas, but could only dream of having the money?
 Those days are gone.
 Now that you have a healthy bank balance, revisit your old want list.
 Anything on there still look tasty?
 Snag it.
-For ideas, check out these 14 Sports Cars to Buy Now!

 Do that thing you used to love